-Offers of admission can be extended during a large time period.
-Most initial offers of admission are extended by March 15.
-Offers may be communicated by phone or email, but will be followed up by a written confirmation within 48 hours.
+• Offers of admission can be extended during a large time period.
+Most initial offers of admission are extended by March 15, but can continue through April 15.
+Offers may be

-- You should not feel pressured, nor feel compelled to accept an offer of admission before April 15.
+- communicated by phone or email, but will be followed up by a written confirmation within 48 hours. - You should not feel pressured, nor feel compelled to accept an offer of admission before April 15.
 This applies to offers of admission and to funding offers that accompany admission.
 Of course, it is permissible for you to accept an offer as soon as you are certain of your decision (i.e., even before April 15). - Please do not hold more than two offers for more than one week unless there is specific information (e.g., a visit is scheduled, funding decisions) you are waiting to receive.
 Difficulty making up one's mind is not considered as adequate excuse to limit the options available to other applicants. - Once you have accepted an offer of admission to a training program, you should inform all programs in which you are still being considered.
-Be sure to inform programs either that you are declining outstanding offers of admission or you no longer wish to be considered for admission. - For more information on the acceptance of offer process, you can access the following nationally recommended policy: http://www.cudcp.us/files/CUDCP%20grad%20offers%20policy Revised2013.pdf
+Be sure to inform programs either that you are declining outstanding offers of admission or you no longer wish to be considered for admission.

+For more information on the acceptance of offer process, you can access the following nationally recommended policy by the Council of Graduate Schools:

+https://support.psyc.vt.edu/sites/default/files/2021-06/CUDCP%20grad%20offers%20policy Revised2013.pdf